SlugFiller/fbe-decrypt/README.md

 ## Usage

 First, you will need to [install NodeJS](https://nodejs.org/en/download/package-manager/all).
-Then, open a command line terminal, and nagivate to the location of the emulator image:
+Then, open a command line terminal, and navigate to the location of the emulator image:
 ```
 cd ~/.android/avd/MyDevice.avd
 ```